-This recipe for Authentic Cajun Shrimp Etouffee is my favorite since childhood.
-You can use shrimp, crawfish, and/or andouille sausage.
-If you haven’t had the pleasure of this classic New Orleans dish, you should!
+This recipe for Authentic Cajun Shrimp Étouffée has been my favorite since childhood.
+It’s a classic Louisiana dish with a buttery, richly seasoned sauce smothered over fresh shrimp and rice.
+If you haven’t had the pleasure of this classic, you should!

 “First, you make a roux…”

 I don’t know where this phrase originated from, but it’s a phrase I have heard countless times as my mother whipped up some of Louisiana’s finest creations like Cajun Blackened Chicken, Chicken and Sausage Gumbo, and Pralines.
 Although I admit that I did not grow up in New Orleans, it is my father’s home and my second hometown whenever I get the chance.